Spacewalkers prepare Russian module for dumping

 The spacewalk was broadcast on NASA Television.

-Russia's second Stela crane will be relocated during another spacewalk scheduled for August.
+Russia's second Stela crane will be relocated during another spacewalk slated for August.

-Before heading back inside the station, Kononenko and Shkaplerov had planned to install five debris shields to the outside of the command module.
-The shields are needed to protect the station from micrometeoroid strikes.
+Before heading back inside the station, Kononenko and Shkaplerov planned to install five debris shields to the outside of the command module.
+The shields are needed to protect the station from micrometeoroid impacts.

-Relocating the Strela crane proved more difficult than planned, however, and the cosmonauts ran out of time for the debris shields work.
-It will be rescheduled for a future spacewalk.

-The spacewalkers were able to install a material science experiment and grab some samples of surface residue from the hull of the Zvezda module - one of the station's oldest sections.
-The samples will be returned to the ground for analysis that will in part determine if the station can safely remain in orbit beyond 2020.

-Zvezda, the third of the 14 modules and connecting nodes that comprise the station, was launched in July 2000.

-Russia expects to remove the 16.1-foot (4.91-metre) Pirs module from orbit and drive it into the atmosphere over the ocean with a Progress cargo ship a few weeks before the new module is launched.
+Russia expects to remove the 16.1-foot (4.91-meter) long Pirs module from orbit and drive it into the atmosphere over the ocean with a Progress cargo ship a few weeks before the new module is launched.

 Most of the 7,900-pound (3,580-kg) Pirs is expected to burn up in the atmosphere.
 Any surviving debris should fall harmlessly into the ocean.